basile-henry/Whenever/README.md

 This is an interpreter for the [Whenever](http://www.dangermouse.net/esoteric/whenever.html) esoteric language written in Haskell.

-This project was a great opportunity for me to learn a bit more about the Parsec library (even though I ended up with a relatively naive top-down parsing approach).
+This project was a great opportunity for me to learn a bit more about the Parsec library (even though I ended up with a relatively naïve top-down parsing approach).

 ## How to build and run
 ### Cabal